Research in Vision Sciences

 Career Opportunities

 New career opportunities include fundamental and applied vision research, academia, policy development and clinical trial research.
 Graduate research and PhDs are also gateways along pathways to leadership positions.
-We are highly supportive of students who want to balance their academic studies with clinical practice, and to those who wish to enrol in part-time study.
+We highly support students who want to balance their academic studies with clinical practice, and those who wish to enrol in part-time study.